 - Transitions of Care - Ambulatory Care

 A PGY1 Community resident is required to work in the NHRMC outpatient pharmacy one day a week.
 The resident will also serve on hospital and/or department committees.

 At NHRMC, the resident will have the opportunity to develop his or her skills as a preceptor for pharmacy students, a teacher for health care professionals, and a patient educator.
 The resident will co-precept pharmacy students on community pharmacy rotations, lead small group discussions with students, and participate in the Pharmacy Education Forum.
 The resident will also provide in-services to the pharmacy staff (both inpatient and outpatient) and formal presentations to physicians and other health care providers.
 The resident will also offer education sessions on various topics to members of the local community during community outreach events.

 Other Resident Opportunities

-The PGY1 community pharmacy resident at NHRMC will complete a project which will be presented at the Southeastern Residency Conference (SERC).
-The PGY1 community pharmacy resident will also be required to submit at least one publication to a peer-reviewed journal.
+The PGY1 Community resident at NHRMC will complete a project which will be presented at a Regional Residency Conference.
+The PGY1 Community resident will also be required to submit at least one publication to a peer-reviewed journal.